Last Updated on

 The rangefinder underwent a transformation with its outer housing featuring rugged finger and thumb indents.
 While the shell isn’t armored with any rubber making for a non-slip surface, the indents are knurled and the surface isn’t completely smooth providing enough grip even with gloves on.
-It’s still the exact same size as the older LRF models with dimensions of 1.9″ x 3.6″ x 4.2″.
+It’s still the exact same size as the older LRF models, such as the discontinued Simmons LRF 600, with dimensions of 1.9″ x 3.6″ x 4.2″.
 While still compact, it’s still slightly over-sized to comfortably hold in your hand.

 - Entry-level and basic unit that’s easy and simple to use

 - Improved ergonomics for grip and easy handling

 - Low power unit for close range hunting and steady freehand use